 To represent local soil formation conditions, we used data from 23 sources (Table 1).
-For ECEC a total of 333 covariates were used describing to describe climatic (71 covariates) and topographic conditions (196 covariates).
-For the agricultural land, we used in addition 180 spectral bands of the APEX spectrometer, spatial information on historic wetlands and agricultural drainage networks resulting in 498 covariates in total.
+For ECEC a total of 333 covariates were used to describe climatic (71 covariates) and topographic conditions (196 covariates).
+For the agricultural land, we additionally used 180 spectral bands of the APEX spectrometer, spatial information on historic wetlands and agricultural drainage networks, resulting in 498 covariates in total.